 Specific repertoire requirements are as follows:

-VOCAL FEATURE A medium to fast tempo 32-bar standard songform and a ballad
+VOCAL FEATURE A medium to fast tempo 32-bar standard song form and a ballad

-INSTRUMENTAL FEATURE A standard 32-bar songform and a 12-bar blues
+INSTRUMENTAL FEATURE A standard 32-bar song form and a 12-bar blues

 Junior/Senior Small Jazz Ensemble

-Open to ensembles who have a least one member at the junior/senior level of study in voice or instrument.
+Open to ensembles who have a least one member at the junior/senior level of study in the instrument or voice.
 At least two members must improvise solos.
 Contestants are limited to twenty (20) minutes.
 The duplicate repertoire rule applies.
-Specific requirements are as follows:

-VOCAL FEATURE A medium to fast tempo 32-bar standard songform, a ballad, and a vocal scat improvisation on a standard 32-bar (minimum) songform
+VOCAL FEATURE A medium to fast tempo 32-bar standard song form, a ballad, and a vocal scat improvisation on a standard 32-bar (minimum) song form

-INSTRUMENTAL FEATURE A medium to fast tempo 32-bar standard songform, a 12-bar blues and a ballad
+INSTRUMENTAL FEATURE A medium to fast tempo 32-bar standard song form, a 12-bar blues and a ballad

-Chamber Music Division
+Undergraduate Chamber Music Division

 All contestants in the ensemble will be judged on an equal basis.
 The ensemble must consist of at least two (2) performers and may have no more than eight (8) performers.
 Ensembles may be of any combination of undergraduate students in piano, voice, brass, percussion, strings, and woodwind instruments.
 However, ensembles of three (3) or more pianos are not permitted.
 The core of the ensemble must remain the same; however, one person may be added to the core as long as the total does not exceed 8 performers. (i.e. a woodwind quintet may add a pianist for the Poulenc Sextet).